 - Do they offer onsite diagnosis and repair services?

-- Could they support your most commonly used software; answering employees' basic how-to questions or assisting with hot fixes and patches
+- Can they support media and entertainment software running on their hardware; answering employees' basic how-to questions or assisting with hot fixes and patches?

 - Demand a single point of contact for simplified end-to-end case management.